Expand description

 frequency outside this range or to force a particular multiplication

-factor, use Dfll::from_pclk_unchecked
+factor, use Dfll::from_pclk_unchecked.

 sourcepub fn from_pclk_unchecked(